 Questions?

-How do you define the resale market?
+What do you include in the resale market?+

 We define the resale market as all sales of products that come back into the market after already being bought once by a consumer.